 All types of fat are high in energy and should be eaten in small amounts.

 Eat less saturated fat, sugar and salt

 Saturated fat: can increase the amount of cholesterol in the blood and the risk of developing heart disease.

 Sugar: eating foods and drinks that are high in sugar increases the risk of obesity

 Salt: eating too much salt can increase your blood pressure, which can lead to heart disease or stroke.

-Portion size matters, but more importantly what you put in your plate matters more!
+Portion size matters, but more importantly, what you put on your plate matters more!

 Make sure to make healthier choices by cutting down on saturated fat, sugar and salt,